Basic Usage

 JSON Construction

-Unlike Map generic calls, which strictly verify the field names and types constructed by the user, JSON generic calls will convert the user’s request parameters according to the given IDL, without requiring the user to specify explicit types like int32 or int64.
+Unlike MAP generic calls which strictly validate the field names and types constructed by users, JSON generic calls will convert the user’s request parameters according to the given IDL, without requiring users to specify explicit types such as int32 or int64.

-For the Response, it will verify the Field ID and type, and generate the corresponding JSON Field according to the Field Name in the IDL.
+For Response, the Field ID and type will be validated, and the corresponding JSON Field will be generated according to the Field Name of the IDL.

-Currently supports Kitex-Thrift and Kitex-Protobuf for downstream calls.
+Currently supports Kitex-Thrift and Kitex-Protobuf as downstream for calls

 JSON<>Thrift Generic